gruntwork-io/terraform-kubernetes-helm/examples/k8s-tiller-minikube/README.md

 ## Overview

-In this guide we will walk through the steps necessary to get up and running with deploying Tiller using this module, using `minikube` as our target Kubernetes cluster.
+In this guide we will walk through the steps necessary to get up and running with deploying Tiller using this module, using `minikube` to deploy our target Kubernetes cluster.
 Here are the steps:

 1. [Install and setup `minikube`](#setting-up-your-kubernetes-cluster-minikube)
 1. [Install the necessary tools](#installing-necessary-tools)